satrawi-h/quiz-site/README.md

 ## Contact

-For any questions or support, please open an issue on the GitHub repository or contact the maintainer on Discord at `theinfamoustoto`.
+For any questions or support, please open an issue on the GitHub repository or contact the maintainer on Discord at `satrawi-h`.

 Thank you for using the Nginx Quiz Site!